MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/intercompany-journal.md

 |Due to-005-USMF|   |		200|

 **Originating company**
 The originating company’s accounting entry is more complex.
-The originating company must post the same amounts in the originating company’s due to or due from entries to ensure that the ‘Due to’ entries and ‘Due from’ entries are in balance.
+The originating company must post the same amounts in the **Due to** or **Due from** entries to ensure that the **Due to** entries and **Due from** entries are in balance.
 Two **Due to** entries were posted in the destination companies, so two **Due from** entries must be posted to the originating company.
-With three entries posted in USMF, but only two **Due from** entries created, which dimensions do we default?
+With three entries posted in USMF, but only two **Due from** entries created, which dimensions default?

 Option 1: